 Preparing for Medicare Worksheet

 Using this worksheet may help you or a SHIBA counselor understand your Medicare options and deadlines.
-Get a printable PDF of this worksheet.

 1. Know your Medicare choices